 "He was a visionary in many ways," said Hougham, noting that her husband made many innovations in the produce business during his life, such as bagged spinach and hearts of romaine.
 He also had a passion for organic and sustainable farming, reflected in the practices still employed at Mesa del Sol.

 "Sometimes less is more.
-That's what
+That's what I learned from him," said Hougham.

 In the winemaking business, Hougham also has had to learn by doing.
 She produces about 200 cases a year, with the help of winemakers Dave Coventry and Chris Weideman, which include syrah, zinfandel and sangiovese.